OpenTOPAS/OpenTOPAS-RBE/README.md

    .
 TsV*: Base classes for the scorers

-Additionally, the example directory contains an example experiment irradiation (experiment.txt) scoring each of the available RBE scorers (rbe_scorers.txt) for V79 cells (`CellLineV79.txt`).
+Additionally, the example directory contains an example experiment irradiation (`experiment.txt`) scoring each of the available RBE scorers (`rbe_scorers.txt`) for V79 cells (`CellLineV79.txt`).
 V79 cells are used because they are one of the most studied cells and biological parameters for all models were available.

-The simulations can be run with "topas run.txt" and analyzed with the provided python script.
+The simulations can be run with `"topas run.txt"` and analyzed with the provided python script.
+Before running `examples/run.txt` make sure that the directory `results/` exists in the `examples/` directory, otherwise, create it with

+   cd OpenTOPAS-RBE/examples/
+   mkdir results/

 In order to change the experimental setup edit `experiment.txt`_.